Maseshi/Shioru/README.md

 - Works on [Discord.js](https://discord.js.org/) v14
 - A wide variety of customizations can be made.
 - It can play music from [YouTube](https://www.youtube.com/), [Spotify](https://www.spotify.com/) and [SoundCloud](https://soundcloud.com/), with an automatic playback feature.
-- Support for multiple languages You can check the supported languages from the [language code file](https://github.com/Maseshi/Shioru/blob/main/source/languages) of this repository.
+- Support for multiple languages You can check the supported languages from the [language file](https://github.com/Maseshi/Shioru/blob/main/source/languages) of this repository.
 - Tier system (level and experience)
 - Support customization of server notifications
 - You can chat by typing `@Shioru` followed by the message you wish to communicate.